artificialintelligencecolombia/ms_power_bi_24/03_etl_data_in_power_bi/02_transform/joining_data.md

 - Combines information from different sources.
 - Ensures proper alignment of relevant information.
 - Enables comprehensive analysis and meaningful insights.
+- Its useful to identify rows with typing errors

 ## Conclusion:
 Joining data enhances your analytical capabilities, unlocking the full potential of your data.
 Whether using merge or append operations, joining ensures datasets are aligned and integrated for impactful analysis.